Syllabus

 Term: 1st 2nd & 3rd

-Location: BIST Centers & DCEXS
+Location: BIST Centers & MELIS-UPF

 Description of the subject

 Hands-on, intensive training-through-research.
 The aim is to provide in-depth training in a specific discipline.
-The student chooses and develops during five months one of the projects offered by the BIST-DCEXS research groups and re-enforces the training in multidisciplinary science provided in the initial period.
+The student chooses and develops during five months one of the projects offered by the BIST-MELIS research groups and re-enforces the training in multidisciplinary science provided in the initial period.

-Research Component: Students will join a research team at one of the BIST institutes / DCEXS and develop a research project assigned and supervised by a principal investigator.
+Research Component: Students will join a research team at one of the BIST institutes / MELIS and develop a research project assigned and supervised by a principal investigator.
 During this time, the student will perform calculations and/or experiments, analyse data, describe and discuss results, research the literature, and other tasks required to successfully carry out a research project.
 The aim is to acquire key conceptual knowledge and experimental skills, familiarise the student with the organisation and functioning of a research team, and provide the student with first-hand knowledge of life as a researcher, as a first step towards pursuing a future research career.

 Training Component: Under the guidance of their supervisor, students will gain a broad understanding of theoretical concepts and standard research techniques in their field, and a deep understanding of the background to their research topic.